 Types of Accomodations

-The scope of accommodations provided by PLNU at Mission Valley are based on official medical documentation, availability of resources, personnel, and discretion of the Director of the DRC.
+The scope of accommodations provided by PLNU are based on official medical documentation, availability of resources, personnel, and discretion of the Director of the DRC.
 In compliance with university policy, students with disabilities may be eligible for one or more of the following accommodations.

 In general, an accommodation is a change in the learning environment to provide equal opportunity for academic or physical accessibility.
 The nature of the accommodation is considered individually, using recommendations in the documentation of the disability.
 Accommodations are to be reasonable, not impose an undue hardship on the operation of the program, and not fundamentally alter the academic and technical standards.
 Also, accommodations such as note-takers are not in lieu of classroom attendance and participation.